 A videotaped deposition is a deposition that is videotaped.
-This may be done to memorialize the body language, to use as impeachment of a party/witness at trial, or to play at trial.
-Many witness, such as doctors, experts, and witness out of state or greater than 100 miles away will be taken by video tape to play at trial instead of live testimony.
+This might be done for a variety of reasons including to memorialize the body language, to use for impeachment of a witness/party at trial, or simply to play at trial.
+Many witnesses, such as doctors, experts, and witness greater than 100 miles away will have videotaped depositions taken to play at trial instead of appearing live for testimony.

-Florida’s no fault automobile insurance laws limit the liability, or legal responsibility, of the person who’s negligence caused the accident and injuries to other people.
-Under our no fault laws, if you are injured in an auto accident caused by someone else, you cannot recover certain money damages (pain and suffering) from the person at fault unless you can prove your injuries meet certain thresholds (over $10,000 in medical bills and permanent injury).
-The No Fault Insurance provides you with $10,000 in total coverage for medical and lost wages.
-The $10,000 is setoff from any judgment obtained by a Plaintiff.
+Florida’s no fault automobile insurance laws limit the liability, or legal responsibility, of the person whose negligence caused the accident and injuries to other people.
+Under our no fault laws, if you are injured in an auto accident caused by someone else, you cannot recover certain monetary damages for pain and suffering from the person at fault unless you can prove your injuries meet certain criteria including having over $10,000 in medical bills and being permanent injured.
+The no fault insurance provides you with $10,000 in total coverage for medical and lost wages.
+The $10,000 is set off from any judgment obtained by a plaintiff.

 What is MedPay?